LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 To install a more up-to-date version of wine, one has to replace wine with `wine-staging` and thus the command becomes as follows: `sudo pacman -S wine-staging wine-gecko wine-mono`

-# Emulators

-[**mcicolella / awesome-emulators-simulators**](https://github.com/mcicolella/awesome-emulators-simulators#consoles) — A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.

 # Custom Kernels

 ## ZEN/Liquorix